andrewcargill/false/README.md

 ![Navigation](/assets/images/readme_navigation.png)

 - Navigation
-    -  Designed to be static for easy access.
+    -  Designed to be fixed to the top of the screen for easy access.
-    -  User feedback with text and background colour change on hover or click
+    -  User feedback through text and background colour change on hover and purple text change on menu items that been selected.
+    - To retain a good design the space between menu items change in response to the screen width.
+    - On mobile devices the menu items are centered and the logo removed to retain minimalist feel.
-    -  Simple design so as not to distract from sites goals
+    -  Simple design so as not to distract.

 ![Home Page](/assets/images/readme_home.png)